 After eight years of service, I left the Army and settled back into civilian life.
 I joined Independence Blue Cross but found the transition to a corporate environment very challenging.
 I was used to the structure and pace of the military.
 I also missed being around other service members.

-I left Independence, but returned in 2015.
-Upon my return, I was very pleased to learn that they had launched the IVets, an associate resource group for veterans.
+I left Independence but returned in 2015 and was very pleased to learn that they had launched the IVets, an associate resource group for veterans.

 Being part of the IVets has been such a positive experience for me.
 They make me feel supported at work — knowing that there is a group of people who understand my unique experiences and challenges as a veteran and are there for me is very comforting.

 Besides offering comradery, it also allows me to give back to the veteran community.
-We support several veterans organizations including the Women Veterans Center, The Veterans Group, and the USO Christmas in July Program.
+We support several veterans organizations including the Women’s Veteran Center, The Veterans Group, and the USO Christmas in July Program.
 We also host recruiting and networking events for veterans and help raise awareness to veterans’ issues, such as suicide awareness.

 Exciting New Initiatives

-As the current president of the IVets, I am pleased to say that we have more exciting initiatives planned to continue supporting our veterans, including the launch of our first mentorship program for veterans.
-It’s called the IVet to IVet Partnership Program (IIPP), and it begins in May 2019.
-This program will match veteran associates in mentee and mentor roles.
+During my time as a group leader with the IVets, we added some exciting initiatives to continue supporting our veterans.
+In May 2019, we launched our first mentorship program for veterans, the IVet to IVET Partnership Program (IIPP).
+This program matches Independence veteran associates in mentee and mentor roles.
 Together, they will support and help each other navigate their career paths.

 Support From Fellow Associates

-Our first ride was on April 17, and we were thrilled at the support we received — 17 Independence associates signed up for I‑Rides!
+Our first ride was on April 17, 2019, and we were thrilled at the support we received — 17 Independence associates signed up for I-Rides!
 The weather that day was perfect, too (65 degrees and sunny).
 Everyone was really excited and energized, so we ended up extending our trip and riding past Boathouse Row.
-We are looking forward to more great rides this summer!
+We look forward to continue providing great rides!

-I’ve been back at Independence for four years now, and I’m so appreciative of the men and women who are part of the IVets…they’re like family.
-I look forward to being a part of the group and helping to support new veterans to the organization who may be struggling to readjust to civilian life.
+I’ve been back at Independence for five years now, and I’m so appreciative of the men and women who are part of the IVets… they’re like family.
+I look forward to being a part of the group and helping support new veterans to the organization who may be struggling to readjust to civilian life.
 After all, I know what it feels like!
 Most importantly, I look forward to helping provide hope and support for so many veterans in the community.